edgedb/edgedb/docs/stdlib/array.rst

       - Comparison operators

     * - :eql:func:`len`
-      - Returns a number of elements in the array.
+        - Returns the number of elements in the array.

     * - :eql:func:`contains`
       - Checks if an element is in the array.